Fleeting States + Measured Values

 Entanglement in the fleeting states world

-User interacting with the interface
+A user interacting with the interface

 Interface prototype